Homeboyz Interactive: History

-James Holub, a former Jesuit brother affiliated with Wheeling Jesuit University, asked gang members in South Milwaukee how they could be helped, to break the cycle of poverty and violence.
+James Holub, a former Jesuit brother affiliated with Wheeling Jesuit University, asked gang members in the Southside of Milwaukee, WI how they could be helped, to break the cycle of poverty and violence.
 The youth suggested that they be trained for work they found exciting.
 To attract interest, the training must lead to jobs that paid at least a living wage, and computer skills seemed the most attractive.
 The non-profit Homeboyz Interactive was established to prepare professionals in web design, application development, and PC/network support.
 This non-profit outfit spawned the for-profit web design firm HBI Consulting, which provided trainees with work experience.
 It turned out more than 20 teachers yearly for computer and computer network programs for high schools and other clients, as well as for computer service providers.
 Some graduates of the program continued their education, some founded their own business, and others continued working at HBI.

 The Economist described this effort as "turning thugs into programmers" on Milwaukee's South Side, which has proportionally twice as many murders as New York.
 Holub had "buried his 28th gang member" before he implemented the Homeboyz plan, with the understanding that "nothing stops a bullet like a job."